b1conrad/HawaiiHonoluluMission/notes.md

 The ones that I have explored are:

 - Just sharing.
 Works fine, but is cluttered
+- Sharing by publishing to the web breaks the one place were I used two columns
 - PDF.
 Works fine, but pageinates which sort of isn't web-like, but will be good for publishing to paper
-- HTML.
-Breaks the one place where I used two columns, so hand-fixed that
+- HTML breaks the place where I used two columns, so hand-fixed that